 35 17.
-If, within ninety days after the passing of this Appointment Act, the said persons through whose lands the railway of arbitrators. shall pass, or any of them, and the promoters shall not agree as to the amount of compensation to be paid by them for the said lands belonging to the said parties, the the works, or if any other question as to compensation shall arise under this Act, the amount of such compensation shall be settled by arbitration in manner hereinafter mentioned, that is to say, unless both parties shall 5 concur in the appointment of a single arbitrator, each party on the request of the other party shall nominate and appoint an arbitrator to whom such dispute or other matter shall be referred, and every appointment of an arbitrator shall be under the hand of such party; and 10 such appointment shall be delivered to the arbitrator or arbitrators and shall be deemed a submission to arbitration on the part of the party by whom the same shall be made.
-And after any such appointment shall have been made neither party shall have power to revoke the
+If, within ninety days after the passing of this Appointment Act, the said persons through whose lands the railway of arbitrators. shall pass, or any of them, and the promoters shall not agree as to the amount of compensation to be paid by them for the said lands belonging to the said parties, 40 and any of them, or for any damage that may be sustained by them, or him, by reason of the execution of the the works, or if any other question as to compensation shall arise under this Act, the amount of such compensation shall be settled by arbitration in manner hereinafter mentioned, that is to say, unless both parties shall 5 concur in the appointment of a single arbitrator, each party on the request of the other party shall nominate and appoint an arbitrator to whom such dispute or other matter shall be referred, and every appointment of an arbitrator shall be under the hand of such party; and 10 such appointment shall be delivered to the arbitrator or arbitrators and shall be deemed a submission to arbitration on the part of the party by whom the same shall be made.
+And after any such appointment shall have been made neither party shall have power to revoke the 15 same without the consent of the other, nor shall the death of either party operate as a revocation.
+And if, for the space of fourteen days after any such dispute or other matter shall have arisen, and after a request in writing shall have been served by the one party 20 on the other party to appoint an arbitrator, such last mentioned party failed to appoint such arbitrator, then upon such failure it shall be lawful for the Attorney-General, on application of the party who has himself appointed an arbitrator, to appoint such 25 arbitrator to act on behalf of both parties, and such arbitrator may proceed to hear and determine the matters which shall be in dispute; and in such case the award or determination of such single arbitrator shall be final and conclusive.